ijchen/adversary/adversary/README.md

   - [ ] Result<T, E> from probability, shrink direction (Ok or Err), and
   both Inputgenerator<Input = T> and InputGenerator<Input = E>
   - [ ] Random T from a &[T] (just picks a value from the slice)
+- [ ] Implement "informational" shrink attempts (values to be tested which are more complicated than the simplest known failing case, but which would still be useful for providing a more useful or comprehensive shrinking report)

 # License